mengchy/BurstawareAutoscaler/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contributors
-- Your Name (@your-github)
+- XXX (@your-github)
 - Collaborators (@collaborator-github)

 ## Acknowledgments
 We thank the open-source community for providing the tools and datasets that made this research possible.

 ## Contact
-For questions or collaboration, please open an issue or contact `your-email@example.com`.
+For questions or collaboration, please open an issue or contact `XXX@example.com`.